nerves-web-kiosk/kiosk_demo/README.md

 We will see Phoenix LiveDashboard on your display!!!

-We can change the URL to use `KioskExample.change_url("http://example.com")` on IEx console over SSH.
+We can change the URL to use `KioskDemo.change_url("http://example.com")` on IEx console over SSH.

-And there are some functions in `KioskExample` module which lead browser to famous URL.
+And there are some functions in `KioskDemo` module which lead browser to famous URL.
 Enjoy!!

 ## With Raspberry Pi Touch Display2